pbertera/SFDCFilters/README.md

 ### Actions

 * **Labels:** the defined labels are applied to the mail thread, to nest labels the `/` separator can be used (eg. `Customers/Bank of America`).
 You can apply multiple labels at once to the thread dividing each label with the separator defined into the cell *D2* of the *Config* sheet (Labels separator).
 Is also possible to remove a label prefixing the label name with the prefix defined into the cell *E2* of the *Config* sheet, (eg. `!!MyPlate`)
-* **Star:** the last mail message of the thread is starred, unfortunately the Google API do not provide any way to apply different start, only the yelow star
+* **Star:** the **last mail message of the thread** is starred, unfortunately the Google API do not provide any way to apply different start, only the yelow star is used
 * **Mark Important:** the whole mail thread is marked as important
 * **Mark Read:** the whole mail thread is marked as read
 * **Mark Unread:** the whole mail thread is marked as unread